Putting things off sucks.

 When the outcomes you want are flimsy dreams or ideas in your mind, you spend more time off course than on track to where you want to end up.

-People avoid defining their vision because they fear it won’t come to fruition.
-They fear that they will fail.
+People avoid defining their vision because they fear it won’t come true.
+They fear they will fail.

-And you can’t fail at something you don’t set yourself.
+And you can’t fail at something you don’t set yourself, right?

 When Elon Musk formed SpaceX and defined his vision to colonize Mars, he said, “I always thought we would fail.”